It is imperative to understand the parts of a speaker since it helps to demonstrate how speaker specifications compare to each other.

 The diaphragm, spider and surround are firmly attached to a voice coil suspended by a magnetic field created by a permanent magnet.

-The entire assembly is free to move in accordance with the movement created by the voice coil in response to the electric signal.
+The entire assembly is free to move following the movement created by the voice coil in response to the electric signal.

 This movement moves air into the room to create sound.

-It is very important to understand speaker parts by the way they are designed since speaker design helps to demonstrate how speaker specifications compare to each other.
+It is essential to understand speaker parts by the way they are designed since speaker design helps to demonstrate how speaker specifications compare to each other.

 A complete understanding of how a speaker is built internally provides enhanced knowledge that can be visualized to depict what differences count on different types of speakers.